basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 :--------|:------------
 Flags | `enable` wins over `disable`
-Registers | The most chronologically recent value wins, based on timestamps Counters | Each actor keeps an independent count for increments and decrements; upon merge, the pairwise maximum of any two actors will win (e.g. if one actor holds 172 and the other holds 173, 173 will win upon merge)
+Registers | The most chronologically recent value wins, based on timestamps Counters | Each actor keeps an independent count for increments and decrements; upon merge, the pairwise maximum of the count held by the actors will win (e.g. if one actor holds a count of 172 and the other holds 173, 173 will win upon merge)
 Sets | If an element is concurrently added and removed, the add will win Maps | If a field is concurrently added or updated and removed, the add/update will win